ngs-doo/dsl-json/README.md

  * works on existing POJO classes via annotation processor
  * performance - faster than any other Java JSON library.
 On pair with fastest binary JVM codecs
  * works on byte level - deserialization can work on byte[] or InputStream.
 It doesn't need intermediate char representation
- * extensibility - custom types can be registered for serialization/deserialization
+ * extensibility - support for custom types, custom analyzers, annotation processor extensions...
  * streaming support - large JSON lists support streaming with minimal memory usage
  * zero-copy operations - converters avoid producing garbage
  * minimal size - runtime dependency weights around 200KB
  * no unsafe code - library doesn't rely on Java UNSAFE/internal methods
+ * POJO <-> object and/or array format - array format avoids serializing names, while object format can be used in minimal serialization mode
  * legacy name mapping - multiple versions of JSON property names can be mapped into a single POJO using alternativeNames annotation
  * binding to an existing instance - during deserialization an existing instance can be provided to reduce GC
  * advanced annotation processor support - support for Java-only compilation or DSL Platform integration via conversion of Java code to DSL schema
  * customizable runtime overheads - works in reflection mode, in Java8 annotation processor mode or DSL Platform mode.
 Schema and annotation based POJOs are prepared at compile time
- * support for other library annotations - Jackson annotations will be used and compile time analysis can be extended in various ways
+ * support for other library annotations - Jackson and JsonB annotations will be used and compile time analysis can be extended in various ways
  * Scala types support - Scala collections, primitives and boxed primitives work without any extra annotations or configuration
  * Kotlin support - annotation processor can be used from Kotlin.
 NonNull annotation is supported
  * JsonB support - high level support for JsonB String and Stream API.
 Only minimal support for configuration